~Kapitel des Vogels~

 Shuffling his shoulders, Drosselmeyer scoffed at her.
 "Hope is boring!
 It doesn't match up to the power of despair, which overcomes everything in the end."

 Takako smiled.
-"Perhaps you should witness for yourself how interesting and powerful hope is by watching the people overcome your tragic stories themselves."
+"Perhaps you should witness for yourself how interesting and formidable hope is by witnessing the people overcome these tragic stories with your very own eyes."

 With that, Caras unceremoniously shoved Drosselmeyer through the doorway, and Uzura closed it shut behind him.